lamhq/tech-notes/pages/devops/aws/networking/vpc/subnet.md

 **Private subnets**: contain resources that should be accessible only through your private network, such as a database.

+**VPN-only subnet**:
+- has traffic routed to a virtual private gateway for a VPN connection
+- doesn’t have a route to the internet gateway

 ## Reserved IPs

+The first 4 and last 1 IP addresses in a subnet are reserved.

-**AWS reserves five IP addresses in each subnet**.
-These IP addresses are used for routing, Domain Name System (DNS), and network management.
+They are used for routing, Domain Name System (DNS), and network management.

 *For example, consider a VPC with the IP range `10.0.0.0/22`.
 The VPC includes 1,024 total IP addresses.
 This is divided into four equal-sized subnets, each with a `/24` IP range with 256 IP addresses.
 Out of each of those IP ranges, there are only 251 IP addresses that can be used because AWS reserves five.*